Skip to content

 Overview of Directories and Files

-• dev/: contains two dockerfiles and an env file. django.dockerfile contains information for our Django server setup. webpack.dockerfile contains information to start our webpack watch plugin. dev.env.example is an example of the env file needed to configure our dev environment.
+• dev/: contains two dockerfiles and an env file. django.dockerfile contains information for our Django server setup. vite.Dockerfile contains information to start our vite dev server. dev.env.example is an example of the env file needed to configure our dev environment.

 • .dockerignore: This file tells Docker to ignore certain files when building the container.
 These are usually files that pertain to docker or git, which are not important when building the webserver.